-I was in a car accident in Minneapolis, MN in July 2015 where I was rear-ended by someone speeding through a parking lot, who hit me while accelerating, myself being stopped at a stop sign, right foot on the break, my upper body slid forward in my seat, twisted to the left, my neck twisted to the left, and my arms on the steering wheel, all geared to turn left.
+I was in a car accident in July 2015 where I was rear-ended by someone speeding through a parking lot, who hit me while accelerating, myself being stopped at a stop sign, right foot on the break, my upper body slid forward in my seat, twisted to the left, my neck twisted to the left, and my arms on the steering wheel, all geared to turn left.
 Later, I found out this was possibly the absolute worst position to be rear-ended in.
 In hindsight, I was in shock, however, I didn't go to the hospital (no blood, no poking bones, happened on private property, so no police came out) so I thought, I'm shaken up pretty good but I think I'm ok.
 Well, I wasn't okay.
 I cowgirled up and tried to push through the pain.
 LISTEN TO YOUR BODY, NO MATTER WHAT THE DOCTORS TELL YOU!!!
 PAIN IS A SIGNAL THAT SOMETHING IS WRONG!!!
 Prior to the accident, I'd never had coccyx/sacral/hip/pelvis pain before.
-I am a young 39 otherwise healthy female (prior to the accident), was an avid trail runner, previously a professional athlete, firefighter, mountain climber, and we ran cattle on the ranch in Montana.
 I had to stop EVERYTHING and began what it felt like to lose my life, my identity, and everything I enjoyed.
 It became so excruciating, that I couldn't even function enough to get through a single day.
 I am allergic to most pain meds, so that was out, on such high doses of gabapentin, oxcarbazepine, ibuprofen, tylenol, baclofen, hyophen, (muscle spasms, bladder spasms, bladder retention, bowel retention, etc, that I felt like a walking brain mushed zombie, and had tried about every injection that the pain doc could prescribe, with temporary relief that lasted long enough to remind me just how much pain I was in.
 I hadn't properly been able to eliminate (slowly lost control of my bowels, as in I couldn't go, without an enema, and it didn't matter if I was constipated or the stool was soft, there was just no peristaltic movement of the colon).

 And then, I found this website and it changed my life.
 Literally.
 My thanks to all those, both positive and negative stories, because there's nothing quite like finding out that you're not alone, and that out there exists something that I hadn't tried that just might work.
 My greatest thanks are to those who delved into their own personal, and agonizing, ordeals so that out of your experience, others could get help and advice.
 I was at an all time low, had just found out I also had venous tumors on my left kidney and renal vein and was told I might have a rare form of cancer, but nobody could get an official diagnosis.
 I kept doing all the WRONG things trying to get myself referred to doctors to help, but inadvertently had made my situation worse.
 I realized, the PCP (primary care physician) is there to orchestrate and organize specialists and referrals and after reading some wonderfully informative stories here, realized that's where I needed to start.
 So I did.
 And thank God I have a very attentive one who was also the first doctor to see me after my car accident.
 He knew I never had a single problem prior to the accident so he was on board to help get the problem straightened out.
 If your doctor doesn't listen to you, and you've asked for a CT/MRI of the Sacral/Coccyx area, and still don't have support, GO GET ANOTHER OPINION!
 The insurance deductible was well worth having a doctor listen to me.